yashpunjabi/t-schedule/README.md

 * Clone or download this repository.
 * Install npm (node package manager) - [Install instructions](https://nodejs.org/en/download/).
 * Open a terminal and navigate to the downloaded t-schedule repository.
 * Run the command `npm install` on this terminal - you must be in top level directory (i.e. root) of the project.
+This command will automatically install all dependencies needed.
+[Troubleshooting instructions can be found here if needed](https://github.com/npm/npm/wiki/Troubleshooting)
 * Run `npm start` in the same spot - this process will keep running until you hit Ctrl-C to end it.
 * Go to localhost:3000 on a web browser to see the website - the website will not be visible if the process from the previous step is not running
 * You need to be connected to the internet for the website to work properly